 Peri Stone-Palmquist, LMSW, MPP

-Peri Stone-Palmquist, who has been Executive Director since 2012, has a master’s in social work and public policy.
-She received certification as a trauma specialist, been trained in and implemented an evidence-based education mentoring model shown to decrease truancy, and implemented a home-based intervention program that is used to address absenteeism.
-Stone-Palmquist is considered a statewide expert in school discipline and the educational rights of homeless children and youth, after leading Washtenaw County’s McKinney-Vento Homeless Education project from 2006-2012.
-Previously, she served as the Director of Public Policy and Advocacy at the Michigan Association for Children with Emotional Disorders and was a newspaper reporter at several papers.
+peri at studentadvocacycenter.org Peri Stone-Palmquist has been Executive Director since 2012 and been an advocate for children and youth since 2005.
+She has a master’s in social work and public policy, and received certification as a trauma specialist.
+Stone-Palmquist is a statewide expert in school discipline and the educational rights of homeless children and youth.
+She has been trained in and implemented Check and Connect, an evidence-based education mentoring model.
+Previously, she led Washtenaw County’s McKinney-Vento Homeless Education project, served as the Director of Public Policy and Advocacy at the Michigan Association for Children with Emotional Disorders and was a newspaper reporter at several papers.

 Danielle Flint, LMSW, SSW

 danielle at studentadvocacycenter.org

 Danielle is a former child welfare worker, who has experience in foster care, adoption, and Family Preservation.
 Danielle’s commitment to trauma focused, culturally responsive and youth driven social justice work brought her to SAC in February 2014.
 Danielle graduated from Eastern Michigan University with a Master’s degree in Social Work, with a focus on Children and Families, and a School Social Work certification.
 Danielle has been a lifelong advocate for people living with disabilities and followed her passion to the field of social work nearly 10 years ago.